anderslanglands/ustr/README.md

 * All dependencies were bumped to latest versions

-* All features were removed (there are good better defaults) except for `serialization`
+* All features were removed (there are good defaults) except for `serialization`

 * The `serialization` feature was [renamed](https://github.com/rust-lang/api-guidelines/discussions/180)